Organizing and Faith-based organizing

 We believe power comes from two sources: organized people and organized money.
 Organized people work together toward a common goal because they have a shared self-interest in the success of that goal.

 But let’s be clear — we live in a capitalist society.
 Nothing gets done without money.
-But having and raising money isn’t enough.
+Having and raising money is not enough.
 That money has to be used strategically, or organized, to bolster and sustain the work organized people are doing.

 Leaders are people who work to organize people and money in their communities.
-They’re key to getting other members of their communities involved, finding mutual self-interest with key figures, and leading meetings and carrying out public actions.
+They are key to getting other members of their communities involved, finding mutual self-interest with key figures, and leading meetings and carrying out public actions.

 Self-interest is what compels individuals to engage in the work of organizing.
 What is it about a cause that speaks to you?
-What’s at stake for you if nothing changes?
-That’s your self-interest.
+What is at stake for you personally if nothing changes?
+That is your self-interest.

-Our culture conflates self-interest and selfishness, but that’s not the case.
-If you believe that you should only live to serve others, that it’s wrong to have a self-interest in your work and organizing, you are participating in your own oppression.
-You are denying yourself an active role in creating a world that serves you and your community, and you’re not being fully honest with yourself and your colleagues about your reasons for participating in an organizing movement.
+Our culture conflates self-interest, selfishness, and selfishness, but do not be fooled.
+If you believe that you should live only to serve others, that it is wrong to have a self-interest in your work and organizing, you are participating in your own oppression.
+You are denying yourself an active role in creating the world you want, and you are not being fully honest with yourself and your colleagues about your reasons for participating in an organizing movement.
 If you believe that you should live only for yourself, you are participating in the oppression of others.
 Self-interest is understanding who you are in the midst of others . . . how you relate to others and how you engage with others in a way that is life-giving and transformational.